bbkane/taggedmarks2/README.md

 The cmd/wtfd package instantiates an HTTP server (which does *NOT* fulfil the interfaces, but contains them) and shoves the `SQLite` implementation into it.

-# TODO

-Let's start with the interface idea.
-We want to CRUDL taggedmarks, and we can make interfaces for that, then make a hand-rolled SQL implementation of that and a cli package to drive it... but first, lunch!

-- pass times into CreateDial instead of generating them there
-- move cmd/taggedmarks2 into root, and root into new package model
-- Get auth working, errors working, metrics?
-- get HTTP working

 # Questions

 - should my Tag struct have a reference to Taggedmark?

 # CLI